-Once Amazon has received your listing, they will then also assign their own unique code to your products (this is called an ASIN or Amazon Standard Identification Number).
+Once Amazon has received your listing, they will then also assign their own unique ASIN code to your products.

 For information on how to successfully list your product with Amazon, watch our video here with a step-by-step guide on the process.